Collineations of particles in the Kob-Andersen system: The used potential and simulations details

-At every considered temperature we performed (10 for the systems of 8000 particles)/(6 for the system of $64 \cdot 10^3$ particles) simulations starting from independent structures.
-In each of these simulations, we accumulated (100 for the systems of 8000 particles)/(20 for the system of $64 \cdot 10^3$ particles) configurations.
-For $T>0.46$, the mean square displacement (MSD), $<(\Delta r)^2>$, which corresponded to the time interval between the two consecutively saved structures was larger than 0.1 for the $A$-particles.
-For this reason, we believe that for $T>0.46$ all saved structures can be considered as independent.
-Then, in the temperature interval $0.42 \leq T \leq 0.46$, the independence of the saved structures, obtained in the same simulation run, is questionable.
-For $T \leq 0.42$ it is reasonable to assume that the structures obtained in the same simulation run are not independent.
-In any case, at all studied temperatures, we analyzed all of the obtained structures, (1000 for the systems of 8000 particles)/(120 for the system of $64 \cdot 10^3$ particles), as independent.
+In summary, we believe that for $T>0.46\epsilon$ all saved structures can be considered as independent.
+Then, in the temperature interval $0.42\epsilon \leq T \leq 0.46\epsilon$, the saved structures, obtained in the same simulation run, can also be considered as approximately independent.
+For $T \leq 0.42\epsilon$ it is reasonable to assume that the structures obtained in the same simulation run are not independent.
+In any case, at all studied temperatures, we analyzed all of the obtained structures (1000 for the systems of 8000 particles)/(120 for the system of $64 \cdot 10^3$ particles), as independent.
 The ISs were produced using the FIRE algorithm \cite{bitzek2006structural,guenole2020assessment} within the LAMMPS program Ref.\cite{Plimpton1995,thompson2022lammps,lammps}.
+The criterion for the convergence of the minimization process was: the change in the total potential energy in the current MD step has to be smaller than $10^{-4}$ of the energy value.
+A maximum number of $10^{4}$ steps was allowed.
+The value of the time step used was $dt = 0.002\tau$.
+The recommended time step for the FIRE algorithm is the same as the time step used in MD simulations \cite{lammps}.
 More details can be found in the SM.
-To address the generality of the results obtained on the KAS, we also studied the Wahnstr\"{o}m system (WS) \cite{wahnstrom1991molecular} of particles, as it is described in \cite{malins2013identification}.
-In these simulations, we used the shifted-force forms of the pair potentials \cite{toxvaerd2011communication}.
-The simulations for the WS were performed in the NVT ensemble for the system containing 8000 particles.
-The implemented relaxation procedure was similar to the one used for the KAS.
-At every studied temperature, we accumulated 100 structures of the parent liquid and produced from these parent structures (PS) 100 inherent structures (IS).